EasyPost/easy-ui/documentation/specs/DisplayTable.md

    */
   dataAlignment?: "start" | "center" | "end";

-  /** Renders the first row cell as a row header. */ hasRowHeaders?: boolean;
+  /**
+   * Marks the table has having no row headers.
+For accessibility reasons, this should be avoided when possible.
+   */
+  hasNoRowHeaders?: boolean;

   /** Rows for the table. */
   rows: Row[];